Pingo: Greenland

 The landscape of Greenland contains many pingos and other glacial landforms.
 In western Greenland it is estimated that there are 29 pingos, whilst in eastern Greenland it is estimated there are 71 pingos.
 The majority of pingos in Greenland are located within Disko Bay and Nuussuaq Peninsula within western Greenland as well as some in eastern Greenland in Mesters Vig.
-The thickness of the permafrost at Disko Bay is around 150 m deep, providing for ideal conditions for the development of closed system pingos.
+The permafrost at Disko Bay is around 150 m deep, providing for ideal conditions for the development of closed system pingos.
 There are 20 pingos located on Disko Island, with the largest located on Kuganguaq alluvial plain at 100 m wide and 15 m high.

 In eastern Greenland, pingos are found in Nioghalvfjerdsfjorden.
 They are well known because they are the northernmost pingos of eastern Greenland.
 The largest of these pingos is 100 m wide and 8 m high, taking the shape of a semicircle.
 This pingo is still active, meaning it is increasing in elevation over time.